 6 - The Priory Church of St Bartholomew the Great

-- The church has also featured the beheading of Mary Queen of Scots in Elizabeth: The Golden Age and in other films including Shakespeare in Love (1998) and Robin Hood: Prince of Thieves (1991).
+- The church also featured the beheading of Mary Queen of Scots in Elizabeth: The Golden Age (2007) and shows up in other films including Shakespeare in Love (1998) and Robin Hood: Prince of Thieves (1991).

 7 - Barbican

 - The Barbican centre now becomes the MI6 headquarters in James Bond: Quantum of Solace (2008).
 M and Bill Tanner call Bond to check on his mission as they walk through the horseshoe architecture and M learns about the fate of Edward Slate.

 - The hugely popular BBC TV series Luther (2010) starring Idris Elba was shot all around London, including locations in the City.
 Early on we get to see inside the Barbican Estate famous for brutalist architecture, when mastermind come love interest Alice invites Luther into her flat to discuss how to prove his innocence after he’s falsely accused of murder.